Spring 2024 IMPORTANT DATES

-New student housing assignment process materials become available in late-June just prior to the June Orientation program.
+New student housing assignment process materials become available in late January for the following Fall.
 The Housing Application which includes the Residence Area Occupancy Agreement (RA0A) and housing assignment preference questions is completed online.
-The Housing Application allows you to preference your residence area, your room type, your preferred roommate and your interest in joining one of our Living-Learning or Theme Communities.
+The Housing Application allows you to preference your residence area, your room type, your preferred roommate and your interest in joining one of our Affinity Groups.

 New resident students are encouraged to review all the resources on the Residence Life & Housing web page.
-This site contains information about our three residence areas, our Living-Learning and Theme Communities, room decorating tips, a packing list and Guidelines for Community Living.
+This site contains information about our three residence areas, our Affinity Groups, room decorating tips, a packing list and Guidelines for Community Living.

 There is a two-week room change "freeze" at the beginning of each semester.
 Following that two-week period, room change requests can be submitted to the Office of Residence Life & Housing on-line through Self-Service THD (our housing management system).

 Check-in for new students takes place in your assigned residence area.
 At check-in, you will receive the key to your bedroom.
 You will also receive your MCLA ID.
 In Berkshire Towers and Hoosac Hall, your ID provides access to the front door of the building.
 In the Flagg Townhouse Apartment Complex, you will receive a second key that opens your apartment door.
-Immediately following the check-in process, all new students participate in the Kick-off to College program.
-You will receive additional information about this program at a later date.
+Immediately following the check-in process, all new students participate in the Orientation and Lead Academy Programs.
+You will receive additional information about these programs at a later date.

 Each student room contains a bed with an extra-long mattress (36" x 80"), dresser,